Mahesh430-ux/Healthcare-monitoring-system/README.md

  Retrieving and displaying patient-specific data from MySQL.
  Organizing medical records in a clean and structured layout.
  Improving user experience with better navigation and data presentation.

+Day 9 :- Flask Routing Fixes & Authentication Improvements | Healthcare Analytics System

+Today I focused on improving the authentication flow and fixing routing issues in the Healthcare Analytics System.

+* What I worked on :-
+Fixed the BuildError that occurred after user login.
+Corrected Flask endpoint routing for the Reports page.
+Updated url_for() references to match the correct route names.
+Improved navigation between dashboard and report pages.
+Verified that users are redirected correctly after successful login.
+Tested application flow to ensure all major routes are working properly.

+* Technologies Used :-
+Python
+Flask
+HTML/CSS
+SQLite
+Jinja2 Templates

+* What I Learned :-
+How Flask maps URLs to endpoint functions.
+Common causes of werkzeug.routing.exceptions.BuildError.
+Importance of keeping template links synchronized with route names.
+Debugging Flask applications using traceback messages.

+* Next Goal :-
+Integrate AI-powered medical report analysis.
+Enhance the Reports module with better file management.
+Prepare the application for Docker deployment and cloud hosting.